sherryrich/logo-quiz/README.md

 ![Preview](https://github.com/sherryrich/logo-quiz/blob/main/docs/Logo_quiz_color_palette.png)

 ### Typography
 * The Anek Odia font is the main font used throughout the quiz app with Roboto & Sans-Serif as the fallback fonts in case for any reason the font isn't being imported into the site correctly.
-Anek Odia features contemporary design and compact structre making it easily legible.
+Anek Odia features contemporary design and compact structure making it easily legible.

 ### Imagery
 * The main logo images in the Quiz were chosen from inspiration from [The 100 Most Famous Logos of All-Time](https://inkbotdesign.com/100-famous-logos/)